null

 Just a single weed going to seed (and blowing thousands of seeds all over the lawn) can have a huge snowball effect, and a weed that spreads by runners can turn a sweet lawn into a patchy mess if allowed to grow unchecked.
 What's more, if weeds are allowed to spread and take over, by the time you finally get around to killing them, you'll be left with big, bare spots that act as "vacancy" signs for even more weeds.

 Luckily, it's easy to break this vicious cycle.
 The most important step is to use the lawn foods recommended above, which control weeds while they feed.
-If you just have a few, you can also use Scotts® Spot Weed Control for Lawns to get rid of individual weeds before they set seed or spread (be sure to read the label directions first).
+If you just have a few, you can use a weed killer product like Scotts® Spot Weed Control for Lawns to get rid of individual weeds before they set seed or spread (be sure to read the label directions first).
 Without hurting the lawn, it kills weeds down to their roots, which is crucial if the worst offenders in your lawn have deep, hard-to-remove taproots or spread by runners.

 5. Having unrealistic expectations for a new lawn.

-Hate to break it to you, but it takes time grow a primo lawn.
+Hate to break it to you, but it takes time to grow a primo lawn.
 When planting a new lawn from seed, it can take 7 to 14 days for the grass to germinate and several more weeks for it to really fill in.
-In other words, you've got no choice but to be patient.
+In other words, growing a lawn takes patience.
 Of course, you want to make sure you're planting properly, too.
-Watch the weather and follow instructions on the grass seed package to make sure you're not planting too close to a predicted rainstorm.
+Watch the weather and follow the instructions on the grass seed package to make sure you're not planting too close to a predicted rainstorm.
 Hold off on pre-emergent treatments before you sow grass seed.
-(The pre-emergent package will give you timing instructions so that you can choose a good window of opportunity for planting.)
+The pre-emergent package will also help you determine the right window for planting and feeding.
 Finally, know that the quality of your new lawn will depend on the quality of the seed you use.
 For the kind of lawn that will make passing cars slow right down for a closer look, use premium grass seed from Scotts®.

 And that's it.
-Now that you know the 5 common lawn care mistakes most people make, make a few tweaks to your own lawn care plan, then sit back and wait for the neighbors to start asking you for pointers.
+Now that you know these 5 common lawn care mistakes, make a few tweaks to your own lawn care plan, then sit back and wait for the neighbors to start asking you for pointers.